wentaojin/dbms/README.md

 -------
 ### License 📓

-This software is free to use under the Apache License.
+This software is licensed under the Apache License 2.0.
+For details, see [LICENSE](./LICENSE)